AnanthaRajuC/Spring-Boot-Application-Template/README.md

 ## Explore Rest APIs

-The app defines following CRUD APIs.
+The app defines following CRUD APIs. **If localhost doesn't work, use 192.168.99.102**

 ### URLs